State

 -

-If employee leaves voluntarily: Next regular payday.
+If the employee leaves voluntarily: Next regular payday.

 |